SebBuchelt/georef_webcam/Examples.md

 The camera is located in the bottom left corner of the image looking eastwards. </sub></p>
 <br>

+The coregistration of projected images is applied to compensate remaining errors caused mainly by lens distorsions.

 ## Data sources:
 ### Images
 - [foto-webcam.eu](https://www.foto-webcam.eu)